-Preparing to Use Score

-Score is available for assessments in each OER Project course as follows.
-Note that all of these assessments are available in Project Score.

-ВНР WHP-Origins WHP-1750

-Unit 1 Investigation 0 Era 1 DBQ 0 Unit 1 DBQ 0

-Unit 1 Investigation 1

-Unit 2 Investigation 2

-Unit 3 Investigation 3

-Unit 4 Investigation 4

-Unit 5 Investigation 5 Era 5 DBQ 5 Unit 5 DBQ 5

-Unit 6 Investigation 6

-Unit 7 Investigation 7 Era 7 DBQ 7

-Unit 8 Investigation 8

-Unit 9 Investigation 9 Unit 9 DBQ 9

-\These essay prompts are all the same and are intended to be used as baseline and course-culminating assessments.

-To assign an assessment to your class, access the My Classes view by clicking the profile icon in the upper right hand corner, select your class on the Period Listing page, and then click Assessments.
-By default, all writing assessments are closed, so you will need to click Open when you want to make them available to your students.
+Preparing to Use Score Score is available for assessments in each OER Project course as follows.
+Note that all of these assessments are available in Project Score. ВНР WHP-Origins WHP-1750 WHP-1200 Unit 1 Investigation 0 Era 1 DBQ 0 Unit 1 DBQ 0 Unit 1 DBQ 0 Unit 1 Investigation Unit 2 Investigation Unit 3 Investigation Era 3 DBQ Unit 3 DBQ Unit 3 DBQ Unit 4 Investigation Unit 5 Investigation Era 5 DBQ Unit 5 DBQ Unit 5 DBQ Unit 6 Investigation Unit 7 Investigation Era 7 DBQ Unit 7 DBQ Unit 7 DBQ Unit 8 Investigation Unit 9 Investigation Unit 9 DBQ Unit 9 DBQ ^{}These essay prompts are all the same and are intended to be used as baseline and course-culminating assessments.
+We will be adding WHP DBQs to Score throughout the 2021-22 school year.
+Please note that while not all are available in Score, all WHP era/units do currently include a DBQ or LEQ writing assessment.
+To assign an assessment to your class, access the My Classes view by clicking the profile icon in the upper right hand corner, select your class on the Period Listing page, and then click Assignments.
+By default, all writing assessments are unassigned, so you will need to click Assign when you want to make them available to your students.
 Repeat these steps for each class you want to complete the assessment.
-Need help setting up a class?
-Check out this step-by-step guide!
+(Need help setting up a class?
+Check out this step-by-step guide!)

 Score available through the Assignments tab in the My Classes menu.
-Click Open to make assessments available to your students.
+Click Assign to make assessments available to your students.

-Managing Assessments

-At the end of each era or unit in both BHP and WHP, we ask students to write an essay.
+Managing Assessments At the end of each era or unit in both BHP and WHP, we ask students to write an essay.
 In BHP, these are called Investigations.
 In WHP, they are either a DBQ (document-based question) or LEQ (long essay question).
 These assessments start with a driving question or prompt and include a collection of related source documents.
 Score is "trained" to score all BHP Investigations and select WHP DBQs (see table above).
 All of these assessments are available in Project Score.

-Assign Assessments

-All assessments are closed by default.
-Students will not see closed assessments.
-Once you open an assessment, they will see the assignment tile in the Unit or Era view, or if they click My Assignments in the upper right corner.
+Assign Assessments All writing assessments are unassigned by default.
+Students will not see unassigned assessments.
+Once you assign an assessment, they will see the assignment tile in the Unit or Era view, or if they click My Assignments in the upper right corner.
+(Note that students will not be able to see or open the assessment tile in Lesson View.)
 This also activates student and teacher access to Score.